janamanoharan/storeapp/README.md

 - `DELETE /store?id=`  -Deletes a store by a specific ID.
 Return 200 status if the store exists.
 Return 404 if the store doesn’t exist.
 When deleting a store, also delete their reviews.
 (See below).
 `/store?id=192` would remove the store with 192 as their id.
 Calling it again would result a 404 response.

 - `PUT /store?id=` - Updates an already existing store via the body.
 If the store doesn't exist, return a 404 error.
-We'll assume a golden path and all fields passed are fields in the store schema.
+We'll assume all fields passed are fields in the store schema.
+Return a 200 if the request is valid with the updated store.
 Example Before:
 ~~~~javascript
 {